 THE SOUTHEAST FRESHWATER EXTINCTION CRISIS

-The southeast United States is a place of unparalleled aquatic biodiversity, harboring 493 fishes (62 percent of U.S. fish species), at least 269 mussels (91 percent of U.S. mussel species), and 241 dragonflies and damselflies (48 percent of all those in North America).
+The southeast United States is a place of unparalleled aquatic biodiversity, harboring 493 fishes (62% of U.S. fish species), at least 269 mussels (91% of U.S. mussel species), and 241 dragonflies and damselflies (48% of all those in North America).
 The Southeast also contains more than two-thirds of North America's species and subspecies of crayfishes and more amphibians and aquatic reptiles than any other region.

-This biodiversity is remarkable not only for its breadth, but for the fascinating adaptations its myriad species have adopted.
-For example, in the Southeast, a group of fish called darters talk to each other, the males using underwater knocks, groans and purrs to communicate during courtship and spawning to fight off other males and attract females.
+All things considered, it has the richest variety of aquatic fauna of any temperate area in the world, rivaling the tropics.
+This biodiversity is remarkable not only for its breadth but for the fascinating adaptations its myriad species have adopted.
+For example, a group of southeastern fish called darters talk to each other, the males using underwater knocks, groans and purrs to communicate during courtship and spawning to fight off other males and attract females.
 The region's salamander mussel is the only mussel in the world that uses a salamander — the mudpuppy — instead of a fish to host its larvae.
 One Southeast wetlands plant, the carnivorous Wherry's sweet pitcher plant, traps insects using a rolled leaf and consumes them with digestive fluids once they've fallen to their doom at the bottom of its tubelike pitcher.

-With so much at stake, it's imperative that these animals and plants receive federal safeguards very soon — and the Center is making sure they will.
-In the summer of 2011, we struck a landmark settlement with the Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 of the country's most imperiled, least protected plants and animals — including hundreds of Southeast species we'd petitioned for.
-Soon after our agreement, the Service protected five Southeastern fish species; then, in September, the agency announced it was moving forward on protection decisions for no fewer than 374 Southeast freshwater species in 12 states, from Florida sandhill cranes to Alabama map turtles.
+We also made a landmark agreement with the U.S. Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 of the country's most imperiled, least protected plants and animals — including hundreds of Southeast species we'd petitioned for.
+Soon after our agreement, the Service protected five southeastern fish species and was moving forward on protection decisions for no fewer than 374 Southeast freshwater species in 12 states, from Florida sandhill cranes to Alabama map turtles.